apache/arrow/docs/source/developers/cpp/building.rst

 Statically Linking
 ~~~~~~~~~~~~~~~~~~

-Static linking the Arrow libraries can be tricky depending on your build
+Static linking the Arrow libraries may require extra steps depending on your
-configuration.
+build configuration.
 If you are using either ``-DARROW_JEMALLOC=ON`` or
-``-DARROW_MIMALLOC=ON``, or any dependency is set to use the ``BUNDLED`` source,
+``-DARROW_MIMALLOC=ON``, or any dependency is set to use the ``BUNDLED``
-then some extra steps are needed to produce a statically linked build.
+source, then you must do some extra configuration to include these bundled
+dependencies when linking.

 When ``-DARROW_BUILD_STATIC=ON``, all build dependencies built as static
 libraries by the Arrow build system will be merged together to create a static